-Attracting more clients to your esthetician practice is vital.
+Attracting more clients to your esthetician business is vital.
 I get this question a lot: “I am starting a new salon/spa.
 How do I get more clients?”

 You’ve finally earned the title of a licensed esthetician, aced your practical exam, and are ready to take on the world, right?
 After all, you want to see a return on your investment!

-Now, that you’ve opened a new practice, you’re probably on a mission to build your clientele.
+Now, that you’ve opened a new business, you’re probably on a mission to build your clientele.
 After all, you won’t have a business if you don’t have people to help!

 To be honest, gaining traction for a new business is rarely a walk in the park – especially when you lack experience.
 There’s so much you could do… where should you begin?

 I get it, I have been there!
-And the good news is that your training and certifications have set you up to succeed and prosper regardless of your scope of practice!
+And the good news is that your training and certifications have set you up to succeed and prosper regardless of your scope of business!

 Here are a few steps you can take right away to set the right foundation so you can attract your ideal clients: